-E. B. Hershberg Award for Important Discoveries in Medicinally Active Substances
+E. B. Hershberg Award For Important Discoveries In Medicinally Active Substances

-In recent work, "we are pushing imaging in breast and prostate cancer," Katzenellenbogen says.
-"It has a chance of becoming mainstream in medicine, and the pharmaceutical industry is starting to use imaging not only for developing drugs but also to guide in the selection of targeted therapy."
+Although best known for the invention of Lyrica, Silverman has made other important contributions to the field of medicinal chemistry.
+His lab found a GABA aminotransferase inhibitor that is 300 times more potent in treating addiction than the currently marketed anticonvulsant vigabatrin.
+Silverman also designed neuronal nitric oxide synthase blockers that have shown strong activity in a rabbit model of cerebral palsy.

-Katzenellenbogen's research has benefited greatly from collaboration with his wife, Benita S. Katzenellenbogen, who is a professor of physiology and cell biology at the University of Illinois.
-"The two of us together are like an academic pharmaceutical company.
-I develop compounds or probes, and she tests them in biological systems," he says.
+Silverman has also proven to be a dedicated educator.
+In addition to writing a widely used medicinal chemistry textbook, “The Organic Chemistry of Drug Design and Drug Action,” he has regularly taught at Drew University Residential School in Medicinal Chemistry and was named the Charles Deering McCormick Professor of Teaching Excellence at Northwestern.
+His most gratifying experience is seeing an exciting publication from a former student.
+“That’s when I feel really proud,” Silverman says.

-The award address will be presented before the Division of Medicinal Chemistry.
+Silverman will present the award address before the Division of Medicinal Chemistry at the fall national meeting in Denver.

 Join the conversation